 speaker

 Carl Lindner III

-I think we expect we expect solid growth this year.
+I think we expect solid growth this year.
 I think the first quarter was was very strong in that.
-I think, you know, different companies talk talk about leaning into the property opportunities.
+I think different companies talk about leaning into the property opportunities.
 This is a business that we've done very well over a long period of time with significant underwriting profitability.
-With pricing going up 9 percent with an industry that's focused on getting the proper insured values in their states like Florida and a number of other states that are moving to anybody doing this business doing making sure that things are insured to replacement cost value, not just the the principal balance.
-Replacement cost value could be appraised value or it could be what's called last known coverage replacement cost, which would have been, you know, maybe somebody's last homeowners policy in that that that was written.
-So both price and, you know, getting proper insured value competitively.
-You know, there, there have been a number of competitors that have faltered and that have allowed us to pick up significant accounts, one in particular last year that, you know, we're continuing to benefit from.
-We'll see if we, you know, this is a lumpy business in that, you know, when you pick up an account or lose an account, you know, it can have a decent impact on your overall comes in months.
-So we're hoping that we continue to have some opportunity to pick up maybe some additional accounts by the same token.
-You know how what our thoughts are on business that's too catastrophe exposed.
-So if there are accounts that, you know, we don't think are performing or have too much catastrophe exposure, there may be, you know, we may decide not to go forward with some so.
-Bottom line is we're pleased with how this business is starting out.
-Very profitable, really good growth, above the price increase and insured value momentum that we're getting.
-And, you know, I think we're excited about
+With pricing going up 9%, with an industry that's focused on getting the proper insured values.
+There are states like Florida and a number of other states that are moving to anybody doing this business, making sure that things are insured to replacement cost value, not just the principal balance.
+Replacement cost value could be appraised value or it could be what's called last known coverage replacement cost, which would have been maybe somebody's last homeowner's policy in that that was written.
+So both price and getting proper insured value competitively, there have been a number of competitors that have faltered that have allowed us to pick up significant accounts one in particular last year that you know we're continuing to benefit from we'll see if we you know this is a lumpy business in that you know when you pick up an account or lose an account you know it can have a decent impact on your overall comes in in lumps so um we're hoping that we continue to have some opportunity to pick up maybe some additional accounts by the same token um you know how what our thoughts are on uh business that's too catastrophically exposed so if there are accounts that you know we don't think are performing or have too much catastrophe exposure or maybe you know we we may decide not to go forward with some so um Bottom line is we're pleased with how this business is starting out.
+Very profitable.
+Really good growth.
+Love the price increase and insured value momentum that we're getting.
+And, you know, I think we're excited about the business.

 speaker

 Okay, thanks.
-And then as my follow up and the press release, I believe you said the returns in the alternative investment portfolio exceeded expectations for the quarter.
-And I know you're not providing detailed guidance anymore, but just curious if the first quarter results change your view on the expected performance of the portfolio for this year or if the 6% annualized return is still the right bogey to use for 2024.
-Sure,
+And then as my follow-up, in the press release, I believe you said the returns in the alternative investment portfolio exceeded expectations for the quarter and I know you're not providing detailed guidance anymore, but just curious if the first quarter results change your view on the expected performance of the portfolio for this year, or if the 6% annualized return is still the right bogey to use for 2024.
+Sure.

+speaker